DeviprasadShetty9833/Battleship/README.md

 # Key Features:

 <br> ![1.](https://img.shields.io/badge/1.-Three_Difficulty_Levels-34A853?style=for-the-badge&labelColor=white)
- Choose between Easy or Hard, each scaling the challenge and grid dimensions.
+<br> Choose between Easy or Hard, each scaling the challenge and grid dimensions.

 <br> ![2.](https://img.shields.io/badge/2.-Drag_and_Drop_Ship_Placement-34A853?style=for-the-badge&labelColor=white)
 <br> Player ships are represented with real ship images and can be placed intuitively on the grid by dragging and dropping.